vwxyzjn/gym-microrts-paper/README.md

-## Gym-μRTS: Toward Affordable DeepReinforcement Learning Research in Real-timeStrategy Games
+## Gym-μRTS: Toward Affordable Deep Reinforcement Learning Research in Real-timeStrategy Games

 This repo contains the code for the paper.